uzbekman2005/mailganer-test-task/README.md

 http://localhost:9090/swagger/index.html#/
 ```

-You have to register first and run put the given JWT token to Authorization header.
+You have to register first and put the given JWT token to Authorization header.